monikastrah/431-2020/classes/class02/README.md

     - Install [R and R Studio](https://thomaselove.github.io/431/software_install.html) on your computer, then install the [R packages](https://thomaselove.github.io/431/r_packages.html) on this list so that you're ready to start doing work in R as quickly as possible.
 - Your first substantial assignment is [Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/lab01.md), due on **2020-09-07**.
     - In order to complete Lab 01, you'll need to have read the Introduction to David Spiegelhalter's *The Art of Statistics*
+    - You should be able to complete Parts 1-3 of Lab 01 now, and Part 4 will be possible on 2020-09-01.

 ## Getting Help